|UPDATED: June 29, 2021

 through the Mojave River wash and under the railroad tressel.

 Afton Cemetery is located south of where the station once sat.
 There are five stone-covered mounds and wooden crosses.
 One of the burials has been identified as that of Jose Flores, born about 1882, died May 29, 1906.
-Flores was one of three men who arrived at Afton Station on an early-morning train hoping to be hired on in a local mine.
+Flores was one of three men who arrived at Afton Station on an early-morning train hoping to be hired on by a local mine.
 They were intoxicated and attacked Section Foreman Robert Y. Williams, who was severely injured in the brawl.
 Flores was killed.
-The other two were wounded, one reportedly died later.
+The other two were wounded, one other reportedly died later.
 [John V. Richardson, Jr., San Bernardino County Museum Association Quarterly, Vol. 55, Number 4, 2010].

 MojaveRd1West Pages 5, 6.
 GPS: 35.030936,-116.366846